 Note that purging the code means that any processes lingering in old code for the module are killed without warning.
 See code/3 for more information.

 '''

 cd(Dir) -> void()

 '''

-• Dir = string() | atom()
+• Dir = name() - see filename(3)

 Changes working directory to Dir, which may be a relative name, and then prints the name of the new working directory.